Help Center/ Elastic Load Balance/ FAQs/ Health Checks/ How Do I Troubleshoot an Unhealthy Backend Server of a Dedicated Load Balancer?

 The protocol configured for the outbound rule

-Ensure that the outbound rules of the network ACL allow traffic from the backend subnet of the dedicated load balancer to the backend server subnets using the health check protocol and over the health check port.
+Ensure that the outbound rules of the network ACL allow traffic from the backend server subnets to the backend subnet of the dedicated load balancer through the health check protocol and port.

 The source port configured for the outbound rule